What is a corked thigh?

 Symptoms of a corked thigh can include pain, swelling or bruising, restricted movement and power.
 The extent of these symptoms will vary depending on the force of impact, type of contusion and grade of injury.

 Recovery time can range from weeks to months.
 One thing that can influence recovery time is the type of contusion you have.

 Intermuscular contusions involve tearing of the muscle and the surrounding sheath.
 Although there can be more bleeding with this type of contusion, recovery time is often faster.

 Intramuscular contusions involve tearing of the muscle within the sheath that surrounds it.
 As the sheath is intact it causes an increased pressure within the muscle as the blood is unable to shift from the injury site.
 Recovery can take longer as a result.

-In some cases, the bleeding and resultant hematoma can calcify and cause a painful condition called ‘myositis ossificans’.
-In this instance, the body mistakenly lays down osteoblasts (bone cells) into the thigh!
-Ouch!
-Luckily, the bone stops growing after a few weeks and the body reabsorbs the bone.
+In some cases, the bleeding and resultant hematoma can calcify and cause a painful condition called ‘myositis ossificans’ where bone tissue (calcium) forms inside the muscle, ouch!
+Luckily the body can reabsorb the bone over time.